IIIF/api/source/api/search/2.0/index.md

 ### 4.3.
 Response
 {: #response}

-The response is a list (a "search:TermList") of simple objects that include the term, a link to the search for that term, and the number of matches that search will have.
+The response is a list (a "TermList") of simple objects that include the term, a link to the search for that term, and the number of matches that search will have.
 The number of terms provided in the list is determined by the server.

 Parameters that were not processed by the service _MUST_ be returned in the `ignored` property of the main "TermList" object.
 The value _MUST_ be an array of strings.

-The objects in the list of terms are all of `type` "search:Term", and this _MAY_ be included explicitly but is not necessary.
+The objects in the list of terms are all of `type` "Term", and this _MAY_ be included explicitly but is not necessary.
 The Term object has a number of possible properties:

   * The matching term is given as the value of the `match` property, and _MUST_ be present.
   * The link to the search to perform is the value of the `url` property, and this _MUST_ be present.